joelnitta/joelnitta-site/content/project/community_ecology.md

 title = "Community Ecology"

 # Project summary to display on homepage.
-summary = "Determining community assembly processes in ferns."
+summary = "Determining community assembly processes in ferns"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "headers/research_img2_square.jpg"
+image_preview = "headers/sampling_gametos_square.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["gametophytes", "DNA barcoding", "community ecology"]`